 With the Smart Docs feature, you can save time in the negotiation process by creating a proposal or quote directly from the deal or contact detail view.
 The document will automatically populate with the relevant deal, contact, or product details from your Pipedrive account.

 You can then send the document to your customer with a trackable link and get a notification when prospects engage with your documents to know exactly when to follow up.

 You’ll be brought through a flow to grant permission for Pipedrive to access your account.
 Once connected, you can upload existing documents or templates saved to your deals, and they’ll also be saved automatically to your drive.

 After you connect your account, you will see the option to connect to either a personal or shared drive as your storage location.

 You can also set up a default shared drive for your account.

-When you connect your storage provider to the Smart Docs feature, you'll notice a drop down menu, where a Person Drive can be selected.
-When you connect the Smart Docs feature you are automatically assigned a custom shared drive folder, however you can also create your own!
+When you connect your storage provider to the Smart Docs feature, you'll notice a drop-down menu, where a person's drive can be selected.
+When you connect the Smart Docs feature, you are automatically assigned a custom shared drive folder.
+However, you can also create your own!

 Just navigate to the Shared drives tab in your Google Drive account and create a new folder:

-Once you've created your new shared folder in Google Drive, all you need to do is navigate to Tools and Apps > Smart Docs, and from there you can select the new share folder for use with your Smart Docs:
+Once you've created your new shared folder in Google Drive, all you need to do is navigate to Tools and Apps > Smart Docs and select the new shared folder for use with your Smart Docs:

 If the option to view or create a new shared folder does not appear in your GSuite account, it may be due to the edition being used.

 While Google Suit Basic does not support shared folders, supported editions for this feature are: